nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 - Present appears during moments of fellowship, sharing, or celebration
 - Future appears as warnings during danger or when time pressure mounts

-**At the Final Confrontation:** If players use the Spirit of Christmas Past's Mirror (from Coal Processing) on Scrooge, all three spirits briefly appear:
-- **Past**: Shows young Scrooge's happiest Christmas
-- **Present**: Shows the joy Scrooge is trying to destroy
-- **Future**: Shows two paths - one where he dies bitter and alone, another where he's redeemed and welcomed

-This triple vision grants advantage on Persuasion to redeem Scrooge and reduces DC from 18 to 15.

-**Scrooge's Reaction to Spirit Manifestations:** If he senses them: *"YOU!
-You haunted me before!
-I won't listen again!
-Your visions were LIES!
-People don't change!
-Nothing LASTS!"* (He's deeply afraid of them - they represent his greatest failure to stay redeemed)

 **DM Note:** Use these sparingly - 2-3 times total across the adventure.
 They should feel like magical Christmas moments, not constant deus ex machina.
+See [Enemy Reference](enemies.md) for details on using the Spirit's Mirror against Scrooge in the final confrontation.

 ## Key Villain Encounters

 ### SCROOGE'S PLAN & MOVEMENT

-**Scrooge's Three-Pronged Plan to Cancel Christmas:**
+**Scrooge's Multi-Pronged Plan to Cancel Christmas:**
 1. ✅ **Steal The Naughty & Nice List** (done at 8:00 PM from the Grand Hall party) - Without it, wrong gifts go to wrong children, chaos ensues
 2. ⚠️ **Rob the Legendary Toy Vault** (his crew working on it) - Steal powerful magical items
+3. ⚠️ **Plant a Bomb in the Sleigh Hangar** (Charlie working on it) - Destroy the sleigh itself
-3. ⚠️ **Sabotage the Midnight Launch** (his personal priority) - Destroy the Clock Tower mechanism
+4. ⚠️ **Sabotage the Midnight Launch** (his personal priority) - Destroy the Clock Tower mechanism

 **Why the Clock Tower?**
 - It's the HEART of Christmas operations - without the countdown, there's no synchronized midnight launch